Interest on machinery and plant

 If you’re trading, claim the interest in your accounts or in box 18 of the tax return self-employment section.

-If you’re employed claim the interest here.
+If you’re employed claim the interest in this section (section 8 on the long paper return).

 ‘Wholly and exclusively’ means that the rule is only satisfied if your sole purpose for incurring the expense is for the purposes of your trade, profession or vocation.